Clement-Pirelli/Utilities/README.md

 * `IOUtility` : Simple IO for Unity Mobile.
 Not asynchronous.
 * `RingBuffer` : Barebones ring buffer.
 Useful for object pooling.
 * `Timer` : Barebones timer
 * `ComputeUtilities` : Some utilities I wrote for Unity compute shader work.
 Of special interest is the `ComputeVariable` attribute, which allows the user to write `[ComputeVariable] SomeType someName;` and have their variable uploaded to a compute shader every frame.
-Optional parameters are available to specify which kernel, frequency of update and name should be used.
+Optional parameters are available to specify which kernel, frequency of update and name should be used. `ComputeShaderScript` has a dependency on [NaughtyAttributes](https://github.com/dbrizov/NaughtyAttributes) for one button, but it can be easily removed/replaced.

 ### C++
 * `Logger` : Static class which logs formatted and non-formatted strings to stdout